Tracker 2800S FAQ

 Q: What are the primary differences between the Tracker 2800S and the Tracker 3200S?

-A: The Tracker 2800S and the Tracker 3200S are very similar in overall function but their purposes are different.
+Answer: The Tracker 2800S and the Tracker 3200S are very similar in overall function but their purposes are different.

 The Tracker 3200S is designed to be connected to optional automation hardware such as Access Probers.